JillianAubrey/tweeter/README.md

 # Tweeter Project

 Tweeter is a simple, single-page Twitter clone.
-This project was completed as a part of my studies at Lighthouse Labs, with the purpose of working on my HTML, CSS, JS, jQuery and AJAX front-end skills, and my Node, Express back-end skills.
+This project was completed as a part of my studies at Lighthouse Labs, with the purpose of working on my HTML, CSS, JS, jQuery and AJAX front-end skills.
+The backend was provided by LHL with only one minor tweak by me.

 ## Final Product